Research

 Families and Justice Project

 In collaboration with my undergraduate Juvenile Justice students and my graduate Families and Crime students, I have collected repeated cross-sectional survey data from college students and their social networks from 2016-2021.
-Mary Nell Trautner has undertaken a complementary qualitative interview project with her students.
+Professor Mary Nell Trautner has undertaken a complementary qualitative interview project with her students.
 With these data, we are examining questions related to how young people's experiences with family and justice are related to their experiences during the transition to adulthood, particularly mental health, social relationships, and beliefs about and commitment to conventional institutions.

 Contact Me

-Department of Sociology
+Department of Sociology and Criminology

 University at Buffalo